Good For Babies, Great For Moms

 - Digests quickly and easily.
 That’s why breastfed babies eat more frequently

 - Lower risk of childhood obesity and ear infections.
-The incidence of ear infections is 3-4 times greater in formula fed babies
+The incidence of ear infections is three to four times greater in formula fed babies

 - Breastfed babies have less respiratory infections and less diarrhea